tttmmmyyyy/fixlang/std_doc/Std.md

 Calls an IO action with a pointer to the memory region where elements are stored.

-TODO: Define more general version (e.g., for state-like monads).
+TODO: Define more general version (e.g., for any state-like monads?).

 ### `empty : Std::I64 -> Std::Array a`